 In a scenic mountain range, taking a much-deserved rest from your exhausting ascent, you lay out a solar panel you bought online.
 You then grab a battery bank purchased on clearance with a name that seems more like a series of consonants than a brand.
 Finally, you pair the two with a cord purchased on eBay from a seller whose online store no longer exists.

 A few hours later, you walk to your hodgepodge solar system and pack everything back up.

-You plug your phone in the battery bank, and it charges for a few minutes before shutting down.
+You plug your phone into the battery bank, and it charges for a few minutes before shutting down.

 How is this possible?
-There was plenty of sun available, and you did everything right!
+There was plenty of sunshine available, and you did everything right!

 But did you?